-The following procedures have to be performed by the Crypto-Officer to put the module in the FIPS approved mode of operation:
+The following procedures have to be performed to put the module in the FIPS approved mode of operation:

-- 1. Pre-Personalize the HiKey PKI Token by the following steps. - a. initialize the token; - b. load the Initialization key (Triple DES) and perform the GET CHALLENGE and EXTERNAL AUTHENTICATE commands.
+- Pre-Personalize the HiKey PKI Token by the following steps. - a. initialize the token; - b. load the transport key (Triple DES) and perform the GET CHALLENGE and EXTERNAL AUTHENTICATE commands.
 If the key is authenticated, the token is fully initialized; - 2.
 Issue the PUT KEY command to generate a new key set; - 3.
 Select the issuer security domain; - 4.
-Load the applet verification key into the Token Manager; - 5.
-Create a secure session using the INITIALIZE UPDATE and EXTERNAL AUTHENTICATE commands - 6.
+Load the applet verification key into the Token Manager; - Create a secure session using the INITIALIZE UPDATE and EXTERNAL AUTHENTICATE commands - 6.
 Issue the PUT KEY command to create a new Applet Verification Key; - 7.
 Set the Applet Verification Secure Domain to the Personalization State; - 8.
 Configure the applets by: - a. setting a token holder PIN.